 While owned by the City and County of San Francisco, the Airport property is physically located within unincorporated San Mateo County and other cities.
 Most of the Airport is located in unincorporated San Mateo County, but portions are within the boundaries of surrounding communities, including South San Francisco, San Bruno, Millbrae and Burlingame.

-To the extent a Homeowners Association (HOA) is not engaged in business in San Francisco, it is not subject to business registration fees, the payroll expense tax, or the gross receipts tax.
+To the extent a Homeowners Association (HOA) is not engaged in business in San Francisco, it is not subject to business registration fees or the Gross Receipts Tax.
 An HOA will not be considered to be engaging in business in San Francisco if its activities are limited to collecting dues or other remittances from owners to be used for the benefit of those owners and expending those dues and remittances for the benefit of those owners.
-To the extent the HOA is otherwise engaged in business in San Francisco, the dues or other remittances received from owners for the benefit of those owners will not be considered gross receipts from business activities that are subject to the gross receipts tax.
+To the extent the HOA is otherwise engaged in business in San Francisco, the dues or other remittances received from owners for the benefit of those owners will not be considered gross receipts from business activities that are subject to the Gross Receipts Tax.

 To the extent that your business is processing a credit card or debit card transaction between third parties, you should not include the full amount of the underlying transaction in your gross receipts, but may owe tax on a lesser amount depending on your specific facts as described in Article 12-A-1 of the Business and Tax Regulations Code.